Krish1979/quorum/docs/Privacy/Contract-Extension/Overview.md

     - **5a** - Upon noticing the state share event as a part of block processing, node B fetches the contract private state data from Tessera of node B
     - **5b** - Node B applies the fetched state to the contract address and becomes party of the private contract

+## Contract Extension for Privacy Enhanced contracts

+Please refer here for overiew of privacy enhanced contracts.

+ACOTH which is the key validator in private

 ## Note
 If the network is running with [Enhanced network permissioning](http://docs.goquorum.com/en/latest/Permissioning/Enhanced%20Permissions%20Model/Overview/), then: